List of Billy Graham's crusades

 Billy Graham's crusades were evangelistic campaigns conducted by Billy Graham between 1947 and 2005.

-Billy Graham conducted 417 crusades in 185 countries and territories on six continents.
+History

 The first Billy Graham evangelistic campaign, held September 13–21, 1947, in the Civic Auditorium in Grand Rapids, Michigan, was attended by 6,000 people.
 He would rent a large venue, such as a stadium, park, or street.
 As the sessions became larger, he arranged a group of up to 5,000 people to sing in a choir.
-He would preach the gospel and invite people to come forward to ask Jesus to be their savior and pray together.
+He would preach the gospel and invite people to come forward to ask Jesus "to be their savior" and pray together.
 The inquirers were often given a copy of the Gospel of John or a Bible study booklet.
 In Durban, South Africa, in 1973, the crowd of some 100,000 was the first large mixed-race event in apartheid South Africa.
 In Moscow, in 1992, one-quarter of the 155,000 people in Graham's audience went forward at his call.

+In 1995, during the Global Mission event, he preached a sermon at Estadio Hiram Bithorn in San Juan in Puerto Rico which was transmitted by satellite in 185 countries and translated into 116 languages.

-During his crusades, he has frequently used the altar call song, "Just As I Am".
-Many musical artists would accompany Graham on his crusades to sing either hymns or reflective songs including Cliff Barrows, Cliff Richard, Shelia Walsh, George Beverley Shea and George Hamilton IV.
+During his crusades, Billy Graham frequently used the altar call song "Just As I Am".

-Over 58 years, Billy Graham reached more than 210 million people (face to face and by satellite feeds) in over 185 countries and territories on six continents.
-The longest Graham's evangelistic crusade took place in New York City in Madison Square Garden in 1957, which lasted 16 weeks.
+Over 58 years, Billy Graham reached more than 210 million people (face to face and by satellite feeds).
+The New York Crusade of 1957 - the longest of Graham's evangelistic crusades took place in Madison Square Garden, which lasted 16 weeks.
 The largest audience in the history of Graham's ministry assembled at Yoido Plaza in Seoul in South Korea in 1973 (1.1 million people).

 Graham's revival meetings were most commonly called "crusades", and were billed as such for decades, but Graham himself began calling them "missions" after the September 11 attacks due to a potentially offensive connotation of the word crusade among Muslims.

+Concluding his last crusade in 2005 in New York, Graham had preached during 417 crusades, including 226 in the United States and 195 worldwide in over 50 countries, predominantly in Christendom.